ixchelfrg/General_Assembly_DSI_Capstone/README.md

 ## Problem Statement

-The goal of this project is to build a recommender system that will take in a description of what a user would like to quantify, in a sentence or paragraph format, and output five URLs of the most similar subreddit `r/QuantifiedSelf` posts.
+The goal of this project is to build a recommender system that will take in a description of what a user would like to quantify, and output five URLs of the most similar subreddit `r/QuantifiedSelf` posts.
 This will allow the user to access what other people are discussing, relevant to users' specific interest.

 ## Executive Summary

-For someone to take control of different aspects of their life, they need the knowledge to do so.
+For someone to take control of different aspects of their life, they need the knowledge and tools to do so.
 There is an increasing trend of those looking to accomplish this task by collecting personal data, on their health, sleep, finances, and more.
 However, for someone new to this movement, it can be overwhelming to look for the right tools that will facilitate the collection of this data.

 In 2007, Gary Wolf and Kelly Kelly started a website called [The Quantified Self](https://quantifiedself.com/), that would facilitate support of these personal projects by leveraging the power of community.